geoffeg/WebMorseRunner/README.md

    * Experimental support for AWT (A1Club Weekly Contest) and DARC CWA contest
    * (2025-04-13) Fixed some bugs:
       * Avoid additional DX stations are requested while the original request is pending.
       * Some Android devices use different keyboard events (thx TOM DG5CW for reporting).
-Remark this was reported happening for soft keyboard.
-These build in keyboard are missing essential keys like: Tab/Arrow-Up/Down and Function Keys.
-External Bluetooth keyboards are easier to use.
       * A Bug reading the new contest definition could lead to hidden contest exchange field when the contest is started.